Skip to main content

 Figure 2

 In the midst of the COVID-19 pandemic in 2020, health claims were exceeding low, leading to much lower MLRs.
 As a result, rebates were substantial, totaling over $2.1 billion and benefitting roughly 9.8 million consumer-families in 2021 (CMS, CCIIO, 2021).
-An analysis by the Kaiser Family Foundation (KFF) projected rebates of $1.1 billion for the 2022 plan year to be paid in 2023, yielding an average rebate of $128 to 8.2 million consumer-families (KFF, 2023 Medical Loss Ratio Rebates, May 17, 2023).
-Because rebates paid in 2023 reflect not only the MLR in 2022, but also MLRs in 2020 and 2021, even insurers with a relatively high MLR in 2022 may well have owed rebates.[3]
+An analysis by the Kaiser Family Foundation (KFF) projects rebate of $1.0 billion for the 2021 plan year to be paid in 2022, yielding an average rebate of $128 to 8.2 million consumer-families (KFF, Data Note: 2022 Medical Loss Ratio Rebates, June 1, 2022).

-Importantly, within any given state, there is significant variance across insurers in rebates required, and the average rebate paid can be misleading on its own.
-For example, in Oregon, which had the highest average rebate at $647 per consumer-family for plan year 2020 (paid in 2021), only two insurers were required to pay rebates, of which only one was on the individual exchange.
+The MLRs charted in Figure 1 are averages across states for each market.
+For 2020 (payments in 2021), no insurers were required to pay rebates in North Dakota, Rhode Island, and Vermont.
+Moreover, within any given state, there is significant variance across insurers in rebates required, and the average rebate paid can be misleading on its own.
+For example, in Oregon, which had the highest average rebate at $647 per consumer-family, only two insurers were required to pay rebates, of which only one was on the individual exchange.
 The two insurers combined had a very small share of the total market (311 consumer-families were paid refunds), and rebates in aggregate totaled only $201 thousand.

 Status.
 The ACA requires the NAIC to establish uniform definitions and standardize methodologies for calculating the MLR and rebate amounts.
 A Medical Loss Ratio Blanks Proposal was approved by the NAIC full membership in 2010 in order to capture detailed information that can be used by regulators to gain a directional sense of a company’s MLR prior to the actual MLR calculation that is submitted by insurance companies through the Health Insurance Oversight System (HIOS) later in the applicable year.
 Annual Statement Blanks are the actual forms submitted by insurance companies to report financial information to state regulators.